junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 * The first `dimension` entries are the `encoded_gradient`, the field elements encoded from the floating point numbers.
-* The next `bit_checked_len` entries are expected to be bits, and should contain the bits for the range check of the L2 norm, the bits for the range check of each wraparound check, and the success bits in wraparound checks.
+* The next `bit_checked_len` entries are expected to be bits, and should contain the bits for the range-checked L2-norm, the bits for the range-checked wraparound check results, and the success bits in wraparound checks.
 * The last `num_wr_checks` are the wraparound check results, i.e., the dot products of the encoded gradient and the random vectors.